 Baltimore: July 27 1812.
 The war of 1812 is a done deal.
 Most of the surrounding “Democrats” support war with Britain, over stained honor from an attack of the USS Chesapeake.
 They want to fight because Britain is supporting guerrilla warfare.
 But, one old Revolutionary war veteran, doesn’t agree with the mob.
 General James MacCubban Lingan wishes for peace.
 And he defends the home of the publisher of a pro-peace newspaper, the home of the editor of the Federalist Republican.

 If you’re a member of LinkedIn, you’ve probably seen it.
 Someone offering you a great job or freelance offer that seemed to fit just what you wanted.
-Perhaps you’ve even fallen for one or two scams, but don’t want … Continue reading